catharinadepari/essay/README.md

 - *geospatial server* used to host the web services in this project is ArcGIS <https://www.esri.com/en-us/arcgis/products/geoportal-server/overview> supported by ESRI. **Esri Geoportal Server** is an open source product that since 1969 has contributed in enabling a lot of organizations to manage and publish their geospatial data and resources for wide range of users.<br>

 ### :lock_with_ink_pen: Code Analysis
-To investigate the codes employed by the web map, I inspected the web map by right-clicking the web browser.
 In this part, I will discuss some important elements and codes of the web, the data that flow between client and server, web's major libraries and codes that specifically evidence its responsiveness.
 <br>
-*First*, to enable client to track any applications that supports JavaScript, the code the developers used is: <br>
+*First*, the code the developers used to enable client to track any applications that supports JavaScript: <br>

 ```
 var _paq = _paq || [];